 Sacred Valley

 The Sacred Valley is a large area just an hour away from Cusco that is famous for it’s fertile land and Inca ruins.
-It’s an area home to many of the most famous sights in Cusco.
+It’s an area home to many of the most famous sights in Cusco, which makes it one of the best day trips from Cusco!
 However, when visiting the Sacred Valley there are many tours that go to different stops because it is impossible to do everything in a single day.

 I really love day trips to the Sacred Valley because it’s only an hour away, significantly less driving than most other day trips.

 Most of the day trips to the Sacred Valley stop in Pisac and Ollaytaytambo, which are both incredible day trips on their own.
-However, if you are short on time, you might need to combine everything into one day, to get the most out of your day.
+However, if you are short on time, you might need to combine everything into one day, to get the most out of your day trip from Cusco.

 Inca ruins in the sacred valley best day trips from cusco